Who is eligible for treatment at The Ranch?

 Are there private rooms?

-Only semi-private (two per room).
+Only semi-private.
 The rooms feel like you’re staying at a small hotel or a quality bed and breakfast.
 Having a roommate enhances the experience and supports your treatment and recovery.

 Length of stay